- story – 10 min read

 Listen to the story or read the (edited) transcript below

-Ty Magnin is Director of Content & Web Marketing and Kate McDaniel is the Blog and Web Editor of Global Content at UiPath.
+Kate McDaniel is the Blog and Web Editor of Global Content at UiPath.
+At the time of recording, Ty Magnin was Director of Content & Web Marketing.
 Read or listen to the story of how they worked cross-functionally to scale content and align their brand across UiPath.

 Marketing, product, and documentation teams at UiPath use Writer to: